Home > Spirituality > Shabbat and Daily Minyan

 (Friday, 6:30 pm)

 Friday night is a time for community, song, and joyful noise.
 Join us on the first Friday of the month from September to June for this exciting service filled with music that stirs the soul and welcomes Shabbat with joy and warmth.
-The evening begins at 6:30 pm with a musical service for families with young children age birth-8 years old.
-The main Shir Yachad service begins at 7:30 pm.
+The evening begins at 6:30 pm with a Happy Half-Hour to schmooze and nosh.
+The main Shir Yachad service begins at 7:00 pm.

 Join us each Shabbat at 9:15 am, in the Bender Sanctuary or Swoff Chapel for a service led by one or both of our rabbis and by our hazzan.
 The Torah reading follows the triennial cycle according to the Conservative movement.